omerwase/SDC-Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-The capture good driving behavior, the car was driven on the center of the track for 2 laps.
+To capture good driving behavior, the car was driven on the center of the track for 2 laps.
 Then the car was center-driven for 1 lap in the opposite direction to help the model generalize driving behavior.
 Below are some images of center driving:

 ![alt text][image4]
 ![alt text][image5]